geodes-sms/bibler/src/bibler/utils/resources/manual.md

 Select the entire text in the editor.
 This enables the Ctrl+A keyboard shortcut in the editor.

 ##### Filter
 Search through the list of entries and display only those that satisfy the query provided.
 This searches through all values, not field names and entry types.
-The query is not case-sensitive and special characters are simplified (e.g., 'e' will match é).
+The query is not case-sensitive and special characters are simplified (e.g., 'e' will match &eacute;).
 By default, an exact match of the query must be found.
 Regular expressions can be used if the option is enabled in the preferences.
-The supported regular expressions follow [Python regex](https://docs.python.org/2.7/library/re.html).
+The supported regular expressions follow [Python regex](https://docs.python.org/library/re.html).
+Note that the search string cannot start with * since it anyways searches for substrings.

 ##### Clear Filter
 Display the entire list of entries back after a search.